Skip to main content

 7. International In-State Tuition Scholarship.
 International undergraduate students with visa types B1, E2, F1, H4, K2, L2, R2, TN, and TD who have been admitted to Grand Valley for the Fall 2022 semester will receive a scholarship to cover the cost difference between full-time Michigan resident tuition and non-resident tuition.
 The scholarship will automatically be applied to accounts after admittance to Grand valley.
 This scholarship is renewable for three additional consecutive years provided you maintain full-time attendance and meet Financial Aid Satisfactory Academic Progress standards.

 8. GVSU Out-of-State Scholarship: In-State Tuition for Chicago and Toledo Students.
-All admitted Chicago, Illinois, and Toledo, Ohio, undergraduate students admitted to Grand Valley will receive a scholarship to cover the cost difference between full-time Michigan resident tuition and nonresident tuition.
+Undergraduate students from Chicago, Illinois, and Toledo, Ohio, admitted to Grand Valley by March 1 will receive a scholarship to cover the cost difference between full-time Michigan resident tuition and nonresident tuition.
 The scholarship will automatically be applied to accounts after admittance.
-This scholarship is renewable for three additional consecutive years provided you maintain full-time attendance and meet Financial Aid Satisfactory Academic Progress standards.
+Students must file a FAFSA to qualify.
+This scholarship is renewable for three additional consecutive years, provided you maintain full-time attendance and meet Financial Aid Satisfactory Academic Progress standards.

-10. Grand Valley Pledge.
+9. Grand Valley Pledge.
 Undergraduate degree-seeking freshman (beginning with Fall 2022) who meet the following qualifications will be automatically awarded full undergraduate tuition of the block rate (12-15 credits) and course fees, renewable for up to four years in the form of institutional grants and/or scholarships.
 Students must be a Michigan resident.
 The FAFSA must show the following: family adjusted gross Income (AGI) of $0-$50,000 and family assets of $50,000 or less.
-The Grand Valley Pledge is renewable for an additional three years for incoming freshman, and one additional year for incoming transfer students as long as students maintain Satisfactory Academic Progress, file a FAFSA annually, and continue to meet the family AGI and asset requirements as outlined previously.
+The Grand Valley Pledge is renewable for an additional three years for incoming freshman as long as students maintain Satisfactory Academic Progress, file a FAFSA annually, and continue to meet the family AGI and asset requirements as outlined previously.
 For more information and a list of frequently asked questions, please visit gvsu.edu/gvpledge.

 Grants (Need-based Aid)